Blagorzreal/GitHub/README.md

 * User "following" stuff is not implemented.
 * Repository "contributors" stuff is not implemented.
 * UserModel shouldn't be embedded into the RepoModel.
-* No available internet connection case should be handled additionally.
 * Fetch data for current screen when "onResume" is called.
 * Search validation (similar to the login username validation) should be implemented.